 EIVA has delivered a similar setup with ADCPs to IMR and Bjerknes Centre for Climate Research, University of Bergen Geophysical Institute and Norwegian Polar Institute.

 This has resulted in observations in the northern Atlantic and the Barents Sea similar to those made in the Tasman Sea.
 The setup consists of fixed monitoring stations deployed between Norway, Jan Mayen and Greenland and well as up to Svalbard.
-The objective is to monitor systematically the hydrographic parameters (temperature and salinity) and currents, in addition to monitoring nutrient salts and primary production (phytoplankton) – all of which you can learn about at imr.no.
+The objective is to monitor systematically the hydrographic parameters (temperature and salinity) and currents, in addition to monitoring nutrient salts and primary production (phytoplankton).

 Do you have a research project for which the Teledyne RD Instruments ADCPs could be a relevant piece of equipment to bring into play?
 As EIVA is an official distributor of these products, please do not hesitate to reach out.